 Hirokazu Tanaka :: Biography

 In 1984, Tanaka assisted in the design and production of the NES Zapper, the light gun accessory for the Nintendo Entertainment System.
 He helped to popularise the accessory by creating brief scores for the compatible titles Wild Gunman, Duck Hunt, and Hogan's Alley.
 The light gun project firmly associated Tanaka with Gumpei Yokoi's team at Nintendo Research & Development 1 while new employee Koji Kondo began heading the music department of what became Nintendo Entertainment Analysis & Development.
 Subsequently, Tanaka worked on several more Nintendo Entertainment System titles, offering an iconic main theme for Balloon Fight, a few ditties for Urban Champion and Wrecking Crew, and the more eccentric accompaniments to Stack-Up and Gyromite.
-Aware of every aspect of the console's sound generator, he was able to implement these scores convincingly and efficiently.
-His scores helped to define 'enjoyable' video game music as simple, melodious, upbeat, and quirky as games came to widespread attention around 1985.
-Though his music helped to inspire other iconic melodic scores such as Gradius and Super Mario Bros., Tsanaka was disappointed that consequent competition across the industry resulted in an influx of cheerful pop-like scores that didn't necessarily fit their respective games.
+His scores helped to define 'enjoyable' video game music as simple, melodious, upbeat, and quirky as games came to widespread attention around 1985; to Tanaka's disappointment, consequent competition across the industry resulted in an influx of cheerful pop-like scores that didn't necessarily fit their respective games.
 He aimed to change that after being assigned 1986's Metroid for the Japan-only peripheral Famicom Disk System by new R&D1 spinoff company Intelligent Systems.
 Tanaka intended to portray the sounds of encounters with living creatures and the intensity of an underground labyrinth escape; as a result, he rejected hummable melodies in favour of dark ambience that made no distinction between music and sound effects.
 Though it was initially criticised for being overly serious, it received recognition, even among the media, for demonstrating the potential of game music for interactivity.
 For the Disk System's Palutena no Kagami, later ported to the NES as Kid Icarus, Tanaka created a melody-focused once again, but it was more harmonically elaborate and emotional than his previous efforts.
 The two scores were arranged for a cassette that constituted Tanaka's first true album release, though multiple more recent compilations feature his older music.

 As Nintendo R&D1 shifted its focus to developing Game Boy, Tanaka assisted creating the sound source for the handheld console in 1988.
 On his final NES projects, he worked with Intelligent Systems on the Japan-only military game Famicom Wars, creating a tense and catchy rock-tinged score.
 He was subsequently assigned to score its 1989 launch titles Alleyway, Baseball, Yakuman, and Super Mario Land.
 The lattermost was predictably a best-seller and Tanaka included many catchy upbeat compositions to accompany it, but controversially discluded Kondo's Super Mario Bros. themes.
-Given the superficial nature of the gameplay in the other titles, Tanaka felt it was appropriate to focus on creating catchy jingles once again.
-A little later, he was responsible for all sound aspects of the Game Boy's best-selling puzzle adaptation Tetris; offering three compositions to accompany gameplay, Type A was the Russian folk song "Korobeiniki" that became engraved in popular culture due to the game, Type B was a fast-paced eccentric original composition by Tanaka, and Type C was J.S.
+Given the gameplay's superficial nature in the other title, Tanaka felt it was appropriate to focus on creating catchy jingles once again.
+A little later, Tanaka was responsible for all sound aspects of the Game Boy's best-selling puzzle adaptation Tetris; offering three compositions to accompany gameplay, Type A was the Russian folk song "Korobeiniki" that became engraved in popular culture due to the game, Type B was a fast-paced eccentric original composition by Tanaka, and Type C was J.S.
 Bach's French Suite No. 3 in B-Minor.
 Other early Game Boy works included Golf, where he opted to create a new score rather than port Kondo's Arcade creations, and Balloon Kid, for which he created a larger and more elaborate score than Balloon Fight while retaining a similar sound; this score was adapted into the Super Nintendo's Hello Kitty World by Character Soft in 1992.
 Also that year, Tanaka scored Earthbound's precursor Mother with Keiichi Suzuki and Hiroshi Kanazu on behalf of second party developer Ape, Inc. With its tender and youthful chiptune melodies, the score remarkably complemented the gameplay and was regarded as a crucial reason why the game endeared to so many in Japan.
 In response to popular demand, the music was arranged into a charming 1980s-themed vocal album with an original sound medley; this constituted Tanaka's first full-length album release.